Samueru-sama/rofi-AppImage/README.md

 rofi-theme-selector is called this way: `./appimagename rofi-theme-selector`.

-You can also run the `rofi-appimage.sh` script in your machine to make the AppImage, provided it has all the dependencies needed to build rofi (which good luck by that btw).
+You can also run the `rofi-appimage.sh` script in your machine to make the AppImage, provided it has all the dependencies needed to build rofi (which good luck with that btw).

 It is possible that these appimages may fail to work with appimagelauncher, since appimagelauncher is pretty much dead I recommend this alternative: https://github.com/ivan-hc/AM